Moise Mbiye: Pastor

-After releasing Coeur de L'agneau, Mbiye decided to leave his music career and become a Christian pastor.
+After releasing Le Coeur de L'agneau, Mbiye decided to leave his music career and become a Christian pastor.
 After receiving his baccalaureate, Mbiye deepened his musical knowledge by integrating the INA, but beyond his expectations.

 Mbiye started attending a school of theology and became a preacher at Bethel congregation Bethel meeting at Pastor Ignas Ndumbi.
-In time Mbiye became the youth coordinator (president) of the Bethel JMC missionary youth for Christ.
+Eventually, Mbiye became the youth coordinator (president) of the Bethel JMC missionary youth for Christ.

 Mbiye graduated with distinction from theology school, but still remained a preacher.
 Later he became a preacher at the Bethel Central Assembly Church.